Scalable Multi-agent Reinforcement Learning Algorithm for Wireless Networks: Algorithm

-Previously, we motivate the federated learning in the communication system with homogeneous devices, where the data generated from devices are assumed to follow independent and identical distribution (IID).
-However, due to the different geometry characteristics in a deployed environment, the "averaged" federated model may not always be generalized enough to handle the heterogeneity environment.
-In our example CoMP case, some access-points locate near rivers or other hidden environment objects limits the visit of users.
-In our simulation environment, the access-point at the edge of the network has a very limited choice of cooperation, whose experience is highly personalized and not suitable to be fully accepted by other agents.
-Besides, following PCP, users are not distributed independently and identically in the serving range of each agent.
-Thus, it is important to balance local knowledge and shared knowledge with heterogeneous agents and non-IID data with a partially observable environment.
+We motivate the use of federated learning in the multi-agent RL with the assumption of homogeneous devices, where the environment around agents is assumed to be similar.
+However, due to the different geometry characteristics in a deployed environment, the \say{averaged} federated model may not always be generalized enough to handle the heterogeneity environment.
+The heterogeneous data is recognised as one of the major problems in \say{averaged} federated learning when compared with the centralized training approach.
+The sub-optimality or local characteristic of certain agent's policy can propagate through the federated process and negatively affect other agents' performance, called \say{Centralized-Decentalized Mismatch} \cite{Wang2020Policy}.
+In our considered CoMP case, some APs locate near rivers or other hidden environment objects limit the visit of users, whose experience is biased.
+In our simulation environment, the AP at the edge of the network has a very limited choice of cooperation, whose experience is highly personalized and not suitable to be fully accepted by other agents.
+Moreover, in reality, users are not distributed evenly in the serving range of each agent during the service with certain hot spots (distributed following PCP instead of PPP).
+Thus, it is important to balance local knowledge and shared knowledge with heterogeneous agents with the centralized-decentralized-mismatch.